royctrn/Assetto-Corsa-Competizione-Event-Save-Optimization/README.md

 This reduces load times and ensures a more consistent experience in Career Mode without requiring manual file edits.

+## Important Note

+**This tool does not modify your original save file.**
+A backup of your current `1SE.json` file is automatically created as `1SE_backup.json` before any changes are made.
+The cleaned version is saved separately in your Downloads folder as `1SE.json`.
+This ensures that your original Career Mode progress is preserved and can be restored at any time.

 ---

 ## Overview